Great Tibet Tour Logo GREAT TIBET TOUR ®

 From Germany to Tibet: Your Two Options

-As mentioned above, there are direct flights from the busiest airports of Germany to five major cities of mainland China.
+As mentioned above, there are direct flights from the busiest airports in Germany to five major cities of mainland China.
 These five cities include Chengdu, Beijing, Shanghai, Hong Kong, and Guangzhou.
-From these cities, you can either board a flight to Lhasa, Tibet or travel by land via train or by car.
+From these cities, you can either board a flight to Lhasa, Tibet or travel by land via train.

 From Munich or Frankfurt to Beijing

-From Munich or Frankfurt, for example, you can board a flight to Beijing.
+From Munich or Frankfurt, you can board a flight to Beijing at a cost of 820 EUR / 685 EUR.
 Upon arrival in Beijing, you can take a flight to Lhasa.
-This flight usually costs around 486 USD.
+This flight usually costs around 445 EUR.
 You can also opt for train travel.
-The cost of this ticket is around 200 USD.
+The cost of the Beijing to Lhasa train is around 183 EUR.

 From Frankfurt to Chengdu

-From Frankfurt, you can board a direct plane going to Chengdu.
+From Frankfurt, you can board a direct plane going to Chengdu at a cost of 595 EUR.
 From Chengdu, you can either board a plane or train to Lhasa, Tibet.
-The plane ticket usually costs around 247 USD.
-On the other hand, a train ticket usually costs around 200 USD.
+The Chengdu to Lhasa flight usually costs around 226 EUR.
+On the other hand, a Chengdu to Lhasa train ticket usually costs around 183 EUR.

 From Frankfurt or Munich to Shanghai

-From Frankfurt or Munich, you can board a plane to Shanghai.
+From Frankfurt or Munich, you can board a plane to Shanghai at a cost of 635 EUR / 715 EUR.
 In Shanghai, you can board a plane to Lhasa.
-This flight may cost you around 498 USD.
-Via train, you will have to shell out around 200 USD.
+This Shanghai to Lhasa flight costs you around 455 EUR.
+Via the Shanghai to Lhasa train, you will have to shell out around 183 EUR.

-From the major airports of Germany like Frankfurt and Munich, you can travel by plane to Kathmandu, Nepal.
-Upon arriving at Kathmandu, Nepal, you can make overland travel to Tibet by bus or car.
-You can also board a plane at Kathmandu’s Tribhuvan International Airport (TIA) to Lhasa, Tibet.
+From the major airports of Germany like Frankfurt and Munich, you can travel by plane to Kathmandu, Nepal at a cost of 780 EUR / 915 EUR.
+Upon arriving in Kathmandu, Nepal, you can make overland travel to Tibet by bus or car.
+You can also board a plane at Kathmandu’s Tribhuvan International Airport (TIA) to Lhasa Gonggar Airport or go overland along the Friendship Highway.

 Necessary Travel Permits and Documents

 There are certain travel permits and documents that you should secure prior to traveling from Germany to Tibet.
 One such permit is the Tibet Travel Permit.
-Other necessary permits include Tibet Entry Permit, Tibet Visa, and Chinese Visa.
+Other necessary permits include China Visa or a China group visa.
 To secure these permits, you need to contact a travel agency in Tibet to pre-arrange your itinerary.
 Moreover, you can’t travel alone to Tibet.
 You need to be in a travel group.

 Necessary Permits if You Travel via Mainland China

 Upon arriving in China, you would need to have your Tibet Travel Permit before you can board a plane or a train to Tibet.
-Your travel agency would hand this document to you at your hotel.
-If Beijing, for example, is your point of entry to mainland China, your travel agency will send you this travel permit at your hotel.
+Your travel agency will express this document to you at your booked hotel in mainland China.

 You need to present this travel permit before you board your flight to Tibet.
 If you are going to travel by train, however, you can present scanned printed copies of this permit before boarding a train to Tibet.